Curved Page Divider

 Parental Substance Abuse: Substance abuse among parents is on the rise, affecting about 40% of foster care situations.
 It is especially common in the communities that have been hit hard by the opioid epidemic.

 Abuse: Physical and emotional abuse make up 25% of the placements.
-Such children need foster parents who can help them feel safer, be more tolerant, and support them emotionally.
+Such children need foster parents who can help them feel safer, be more tolerant, and provide emotional support.

-Because these cases present many times trauma, there is more training in trauma-informed care that may help foster parents identify and address the emotional needs of the child that has suffered from neglect or abuse.
+Because these cases present trauma many times, there is more training in trauma-informed care that may help foster parents identify and address the emotional needs of the child who has suffered from neglect or abuse.

 3. Length of Stay in Foster Care